CambridgeEngineering/PartIB-Computing-Device-Programming/interrupts-2.rst

 	}

-Here, there is no debouncing code by default.
-Try the code, and observe that the toggle fails as in the earlier example.
+Try the code. ``LED3`` should blink, and the button toggle the state of ``LED1``.
-Uncomment the wait statement in the callback function.
-Fixed!
-Or is it?
+So all seems to work.
+But...

 Focus now on what happens to the very important task, flashing the LED.
-It stops while running the wait statement in the callback function.
+It stops for a little while when the button is pressed, when the micro-controller is running the wait statement in the callback function.
-This is time wasted, and time that may cause problems down the line.
+We need this time delay to prevent bouncing.
+But this prevent the important tasks to be performed properly.
-What if other interrupts are required to handle other events in a more complex application?
+It woud also block other interrupts that may be required to handle additional events in a more complex application.
-You could miss them if you stay too long in the interrupt.
-It is a general rule to spend as little time as possible in interrupts.
+**It is a general rule to spend as little time as possible in interrupts.**

 The wait statement is only here to prevent the button to trigger multiple interrupts when pressed.